Richard Golian

 Daily, on my own machine, the build ingests S&P 500 OHLCV data, FRED macro indicators, and the Shiller CAPE series.
 It also pulls valuation fundamentals from yfinance.

 It then computes valuation features.
 Trailing and forward P/E. Price to book.
 Dividend yield.
 CAPE percentile against the long historical distribution.
-From those features it labels today's regime, choosing one of five: low-volatility uptrend, high-volatility correction, range-bound, elevated valuation, or cyclical trough.
+From those features it labels today's regime, choosing one of eighteen.
+Five examples: low-volatility uptrend, high-volatility correction, range-bound, elevated valuation, or cyclical trough.

 It then emits predictions for the S&P 500 across six horizons, from one day to twelve months.
 Each prediction is a probability distribution with a calibrated confidence number attached.
 It is not a single number.